johaun-hatchett/Words2Wisdom/README.md

     Number of sentences per forward pass

 modules (list)
     Additional modules to add before main extraction process (triplet_extraction).
-Must be a valid name in schema.yml
+    Must be a valid name in schema.yml (currently, only `clause_decomposition` is supported)

 text (str)
     Input text to extract knowledge graph from